 However, the real scratch -- millions if the horse is a champion -- comes from breeding.
 In 2000, a racing syndicate bought Kentucky Derby winner Fusaichi for a whopping $60 million, a record-setting price.
 Today, the Thoroughbred commands a stud fee of around $200,000.
 Since Fusaichi was young when he retired, he could sire hundreds of offspring [source: PBS.com].
 You do the math!

-For more information about horseracing and related topics, check out the links on the next page.
+For more information about horseracing and related topics, check out the links below.